My Favorite Beginner Camera

 One of the most frequent questions I’ve gotten asked over the years is what’s the best DSLR (digital single-lens reflex) camera to start out with?
-(A DSLR camera is just what you would think of as a “professional” camera where you can change the lenses) Usually the question/email/text gets accompanied with letting me know that they don’t want to break the bank and don’t want something too complicated!
+(A DSLR camera is just what you would think of as a “professional” camera where you can change the lenses) Usually, the question/email/text gets accompanied by letting me know that they don’t want to break the bank and don’t want something too complicated!

-With the crazy growth of technology, we’re thankfully able to get our hands on a some really great options at not that high of a cost!
+With the crazy growth of technology, we’re thankfully able to get our hands on some really great options at not that high of a cost!
 I mean our cameras on our phones are even so advanced and professional looking!
 But please oh please don’t let anyone convince you they’re good enough to do a once a year family shoot on or heaven forbid your wedding!
 Then again if anyone out there has had a GREAT experience with someone shooting their wedding on an iPhone I would LOVE to see it! 😉

-Back to the main point of this blog though… my favorite beginner dslr camera!
+Back to the main point of this blog though… my favorite beginner DSLR camera!

 I can’t even pretend to have this list of all these great beginner cameras because I’m far too biased.
-I started out my photography journey with a Nikon (can’t even remember the model number to be honest) but once I got my first ever Canon in my hands, I never turned back!
+I started out my photography journey with a Nikon (can’t even remember the model number, to be honest) but once I got my first ever Canon in my hands, I never turned back!